CWFred/RainMaker/README.md

 The code for the Particle Board can be found in the ParticleC.txt file.

-In order to run this project.
+In order to run this project:
 1) Create a server where the Particle.js server is being run.
 2) Flash Electron Board using ParticleC.txt code using their online editor at : build.particle.io
 3) Change the code in application to point to newly created server.
+4) Install all Cocoapods(JTCalendar , SwiftyJson, Alamofire, ToastSwift, Spark)
+5) Run Application.

 Quick Video Presentation : https://www.youtube.com/watch?v=aktC0xdgK00